coatl/redparse/README.txt

 == Drawbacks:

-* Pathetically, rediculously slow (to be addressed soon, really).
+* Pathetically, rediculously slow (ok, compiler-compilers are hard...)
 * Error handling is very minimal right now.
 * No warnings at all.
 * Some expressions aren't parsed correctly. see below.
-* Line numbers in ParseTrees not supported yet.
 * Unit test takes a fairly long time.
 * Lots of warnings printed during unit test.
 * Debugging parse rules is not straightforward.
-* No support for ruby 1.9.
+* Incomplete support for ruby 1.9.
-* No support for any charset but ascii (until rubylexer gets it).
 * "loosey-goosey" parser happily parses many expressions which normal ruby considers errors.